You must register the vSphere Replication Management Server with vCenter Single Sign-On on both the source and the target sites.

-- Repeat the procedure to register vSphere Replication on the target site.
+- To register vSphere Replication on the target site, repeat the procedure.

-vSphere Replication appears on the Home tab in the vSphere Web Client.
+Site Recovery appears on the Home tab of the vSphere Web Client or the vSphere Client.

 What to do next

-If you completed this procedure as part of the installation process, you can configure connections between the source and target sites.
+If you competed this procedure as part of the installation process, you can configure connections between the source and target sites.

-Perform optional reconfiguration of the vSphere Replication appliance by using the VAMI.
-You can install a certificate, change the appliance root password, change the trust policy, or configure vSphere Replication to use an external database.
+Perform an optional reconfiguration of the vSphere Replication appliance by using the VAMI.
+You can install a certificate, change the appliance root password or change the trust policy.